 Many times answer given by the AI system is not sufficient for consumer and they want to know the explanation and reason behind.
 Let’s say some banking system rejects the loan application of a customer.
 The customer has the right to know from the bank that why her application is rejected but the bank executive doesn’t have an answer because the decision was taken by the AI system.
 With this kind of system, a bank cannot serve the customer.
 So we need an XAI system.
 This will explain due to what reason the application is rejected.

 Let’s take another example.
-An organization has thousands of employees and the organization wants that every employee shall acquire some new skill everything 3 months and apply that to solve that business problem which they want to solve as an organization.
+An organization has thousands of employees and the organization wants that every employee shall acquire some new skill, and then everything learned within 3 months to solve a business problem which they want to solve.
 What next course should be recommended for any employee?
 For that purpose, we can develop a course recommendation system for them.
 This will recommend the course based on the employee’s experience, interest, current role, aspirations, education, past courses, etc. The organization has its training budget in terms of training hours and the cost of training.
-Therefore if L&D managers want to understand why a specific course is recommended for someone or for some role then who will answer that?
+Therefore if L&D managers want to understand why a specific course is recommended for someone, who is playing X role, then who will answer that?
 There are thousands of courses, thousands of skills, and thousands of providers!
-If the organization XAI system in place for this model then this can help the L&D manager in understanding the rationale behind the recommendation.
+If the organization has XAI system in place then this can help the L&D manager in understanding the rationale behind the recommendation.
 Based on the current budget or due to some reason L&D manager may not accept the recommendation but s/he knows what needs to be done and how to create a new learning plan for the next three months.

-This a hot area of AI and new libraries are being developed by the researchers which are useful in developing these kind XAI system.
+This a hot area of AI and new libraries are being developed by the researchers which are useful in developing XAI system.

 Popular XAI Libraries